Return

 • Do the same process for your second leg.

-• Repeat 10 of these on each leg while alternating both of them.
+• Repeat 10 of these on each leg while alternating between both of them.

 • After completing three sets of these ten repetitions, take a break.